 Answer :

 The period number corresponds to the highest principal quantum number (n) of the elements in the period.
-The subsequent periods consists of 8, 8, 18, 18 and 32 elements, respectively.
-The sixth period (n = 6) contains 32 elements and successive electrons enter 6s, 4f, 5d and 6p orbitals, Now, 6s has 1 orbital, 4f has 7 orbitals, 5d has 5 orbitals, and 6p has 3 orbitals.
+The subsequent periods consist of 8, 8, 18, 18 and 32 elements, respectively.
+The sixth period (n=6) contains 32 elements and successive electrons enter 6s, 4f, 5d and 6p orbitals.
+Now, 6s has 1 orbital, 4f has 7 orbitals, 5d has 5 orbitals, and 6p has 3 orbitals.

-Therefore, there is a total of 16 orbitals available in which each orbital carry 2 electrons according to Pauli's exclusion principle.
-So, we have a total of 32 electrons, Hence the sixth period of the periodic table should have 32 elements.
+Therefore, there is a total of 16 orbitals available, each orbital carries 2 electrons according to Pauli's exclusion principle.
+So, we have a total of 32 electrons.
+Hence, the sixth period of the periodic table should have 32 elements.

 Question 3.5 In terms of period and group where would you locate the element with Z =114?